 Are you looking for a Savannah Historic District map?
-You’ll find plenty of them online, but this watercolor version is by far the prettiest option!
-Come check it out, and then stick around to learn the difference between the northern and southern sections of Savannah’s Historic District.
+You’ll find plenty online, but this watercolor version is by far the prettiest option!

 Savannah Historic District Map

-According to the National Park Service (NPS), the boundaries of Savannah’s Landmark Historic District are as follows:
+According to the National Park Service (NPS), these are the boundaries of Savannah’s Landmark Historic District:

 - Northern Boundary: The Savannah River